alykhantejani/alykhantejani.github.io/_posts/2015-11-08-backpropagation-part-1.md

 <br />
 <br />

+While its encouraging to see that we are obtaining good results using the gradient descent technique, there is something that we have glossed over.
+If your error surface is convex and with an appropriate learning rate (i.e. not too high), then convergence to the global minima is guaranteed.
+However, in many real-world problems, the error surface is generally highly non-convex, meaning there are a plethora of local minima.
+In this situation, depending on the initial parameters we choose, the solution could converge to a local minima that is not neccesarilly the global minima.
+Whilst this non-convexity is typical of many real-world problems, don't let that discourage you.
+In fact, gradient descent is still used in practice, and is the most popular technique used in training deep neural networks, they just use with a few tricks such as <a href='http://jmlr.org/proceedings/papers/v9/glorot10a/glorot10a.pdf'>smart initialization of parameters</a> and <a href = 'http://jmlr.org/proceedings/papers/v28/sutskever13.pdf'>momentum</a> to name a few.
+Hopefully, I will cover these in a later post.

-If you want to re-produce the results from above, you can find the code used for this on my github <a href ='https://github.com/alykhantejani/gradient_descent_blog'>here</a>.
+Finally, If you want to re-produce the results from above, you can find the code used for this on my github <a href ='https://github.com/alykhantejani/gradient_descent_blog'>here</a>.